 Watch our video:

-Note: You can import items quickly and simply into the Publications Service and WRAP if they have a Digital Object Identifier (DOI) or are available in PubMed or UK PubMed Central.
+Note: You can import items quickly and simply into the Publications Service and WRAP if they have a Digital Object Identifier (DOI).

 Departments can choose to deposit on behalf of the author.
 To do this please contact us to discuss your requirements.